 A consolidated update to a request, for example, looks like the screenshot above providing you with a diff view to pinpoint the exact changes.

-Note: Postman Pro users can view diffs.
+Note: Postman Pro and Enterprise users can view diffs.
 Other users will be able to track the “who” and “when” in the activity feeds, but not the “what” at this level of detail.

-Postman Pro users also have the ability within the collection-level activity feed to restore their collections to a point in time.
+Postman Pro and Enterprise users also have the ability within the collection-level activity feed to restore their collections to a point in time.

 Hovering over the activity will display a Restore link.
 Clicking the Restore link will restore the collection to the point right after this change was applied.